A Bosanska kafa (or Turkish coffee, s

 It's a totally different way of structuring time, of interacting.
 A local Bosnian friend of mine told me that people work more when they need more money.
 When they don't need it, they don't work.

 It's unbelievable how after surviving the war, hardships, confronting death everyday, how much life and friendliness live on in people's eyes.
 I don't feel like a stranger anymore.
-How could I, when every few steps, I am warmly, sincerely greeted and invited in for a conversation?
+How could I, when every few steps, I am warmly, sincerely greeted and invited in fo

 It's not that easy to speak directly about the war, but daily interactions with people show a strong yearning for peace, love, life.